eddie3/gogrepo/README.md

-    -os [OS [OS ...]]     operating system(s) (ex. windows linux mac) -lang [LANG [LANG ...]]  game language(s) (ex. en fr de) -skipknown            only update new games in your library -skipknown            only update games with the update tag in your library -id <title>           specify the game to update by 'title' from the manifest
+    -os [OS [OS ...]]     operating system(s) (ex. windows linux mac) -lang [LANG [LANG ...]]  game language(s) (ex. en fr de) -skipknown            only update new games in your library -updateonly           only update games with the updated tag in your library -id <title>           specify the game to update by 'title' from the manifest
                           <title> can be found in the !info.txt of the game directory